 For Applicants to the rural program:

 What are the admissions criteria for the School of Medicine?
 CU admits 184 students each year to the School of Medicine.
 Over 10,000 primary applications are submitted and over 700 interviews are offered for each admission cycle.
-Many admitted students are natives to Colorado, but CU is increasingly recruiting prospective students from across the country.
+Many admitted students are natives of Colorado, but CU is increasingly recruiting prospective students from across the country.
 CU is considered a competitive academic institution.
-CU also features a Medical Scientist Training Program (MSTP), which is the MD/PhD curriculum where students spend 8-9 years obtaining both their MD and PhD degrees.
+CU also features a Medical Scientist Training Program (MSTP), which is the MD/Ph.D. curriculum where students spend 8-9 years obtaining both their MD and Ph.D. degrees.

 What is Denver like?: Denver sees over 300 days of sunshine each year.
-There is tons to do such as see the Colorado Rockies or Denver Broncos, visit museums, explore the Craft Brewery scene, biking trails, dog parks, and witness gorgeous sunsets.
-Aurora is a multicultural city with great cuisine such as Ethiopian, Asian, and Latin American flavors.
+There are tons to do such as see the Colorado Rockies or Denver Broncos, visit museums, explore the Craft Brewery scene, biking trails, and dog parks, and witness gorgeous sunsets.
+Aurora is a multicultural city with great cuisines such as Ethiopian, Asian, and Latin American flavors.

 What is the hospital system at the medical school?
 A key advantage of CU is the clinical opportunities available for medical students.
 University Hospital is the main tertiary care center in the region.
 Patients come from as far north as Montana and as far south as New Mexico to be cared for.
 Additionally, medical students rotate at Denver Health, which is our county hospital.
 Medical students will observe trauma cases and patients who are acutely ill at Denver Health.
 Finally, students who are interested in rural medicine can rotate at our sister campuses in Colorado Springs or Fort Collins.

-What specialities are most popular at University of Colorado Medical School?
-Several very strong specialties including internal medicine (their residency program is highly regarded), transplant surgery (the first liver transplant was conducted at CU) and pediatrics (Top 5 in the Country).
-From a research perspective, CU features NIH-funded faculty in areas of Immunology, Neuroscience, Cardiovascular Biology, and Medical Engineering.
+What specialties are most popular at the University of Colorado Medical School?
+Several very strong specialties include internal medicine (their residency program is highly regarded), transplant surgery (the first liver transplant was conducted at CU), and pediatrics (Top 5 in the Country).
+From a research perspective, CU features NIH-funded faculty in the areas of Immunology, Neuroscience, Cardiovascular Biology, and Medical Engineering.

 Are there negatives about the University of Colorado Medical School?: The curriculum has recently transitioned from a traditional block-based system to the Longitudinal Integrated Curriculum (LIC).
 While in the long run, the LIC model will be optimal for medical students to complete their clerkships with continuity in mentorship, the current transition phase does not come without some hiccups along the way.
 This “negative” is very temporary; the new curriculum with be more established in the coming years.